gullerya/db-setup-action/readme.md

 The installation uses official Docker images, see the links in per-DB section below.

-Main purpose of this action is to provide an easy and maximum possibly uniform setup of RDBMS server/s for tests automation.
+Main purpose of this action is to provide an easy and maximum possibly uniform setup of DB server/s for tests automation.

 ## Inputs